Qualitative Analysis of certain Reaction-Diffusion Systems of the FitzHugh-Nagumo type: Analysis of a toy model

 \subsection{Numerical simulations}

-In this section, we provide some numerical simulations of system \eqref{eq:NluvhopfRD}.
-Our simulations have been performed using our own $C++$ program with an $RK4$ numerical scheme.
+In this section, we provide a few numerical simulations for system \eqref{eq:NluvhopfRD}.
+Our simulations have been performed using our own $C^{++}$ program with an $RK4$ numerical scheme.
 We use a time step of $10^{-5}$ and a space step of $0.02$.
-We choose to illustrate simulations for two values of the paramater: $\alpha=1$ and $\alpha=15$.
-For each value of the parameter, we illustrate two pictures corresponding to odd solutions (up to a translation around $(0,0.5)$, where only odd coefficients are taken in account and other solutions.
+We illustrate simulations for values of the parameter $\alpha \in \{1,15\}$.
+For each value of $\alpha$, we show two pictures : one corresponding to a solution with symmetry which implies that $\int udx=\int v dx=0$ and another one corresponding to a solution for which those integrals are non zero.